How a Health Anxiety Therapist Can HELP WITH YOUR HEALTH CONCERNS: Los Angeles CA

 Exposure Therapy

 This technique can be used alongside cognitive-behavioral therapy (CBT) and can be an effective approach to managing health anxiety.
-It helps you to gain gradual control over your fears by introducing them to you slowly and at your own pace until you feel less fear, are no longer suffering from health anxiety, and are less reliant on medical reassurance.
+It helps you to gain gradual control over your fears by introducing them to you slowly and at your own pace until you feel less stress, are no longer suffering from health anxiety, and are less reliant on medical reassurance.

 Mindfulness Techniques

-• progressive muscle relaxation
+progressive muscle relaxation

-• deep breathing exercises
+deep breathing exercises

-• guided imagery
+guided imagery

-• meditation
+meditation

-In addition to individual benefits, participants in Mindfulness-Based Cognitive Therapy (MBCT) programs for health anxiety report finding the group format beneficial for normalizing their experiences and providing a supportive learning environment while also lowering anxiety symptoms.
+In addition to individual benefits, participants in Mindfulness-Based Cognitive Therapy (MBCT) programs for health anxiety or hypochondria, report finding the group format beneficial for normalizing their experiences and providing a supportive learning environment while also lowering anxiety symptoms.

 New Approaches to Health Anxiety Therapy: IMAGERY RESCRIPTING

-Anxiety disorders often involve recurring, distressing images that can be profoundly intrusive.
+Anxiety disorders or hypochondria, often involve recurring, distressing images that can be profoundly intrusive.
 Individuals with health anxiety (HA) might see themselves becoming seriously ill, while those with social anxiety may envision being ridiculed in public.
 Agoraphobia sufferers often imagine being frozen and surrounded by an intimidating crowd.
 These vivid, anxiety-inducing images are a common thread linking various anxiety disorders.

-Specific to health anxiety, there's evidence suggesting that health-related intrusive images, even those hypothetical in nature, might be linked to early fearful experiences.
+Specific to health anxiety, there's evidence suggesting that health-related intrusive images (OCD), even those hypothetical in nature, might be linked to early fearful experiences.
 This link opens the possibility for IR as a treatment method.
 However, research on IR for health anxiety is still in its nascent stages, and our study is among the first to investigate this area.